-To find out about the vast array of awards that will be appropriate for you, talk with your Director of Graduate Studies and other students in your field.
+To find out about the vast array of awards that will be appropriate for you, talk with your director of graduate studies (DGS) and other students in your field.
 UCLA’s fellowship database (GRAPES) also offers an extensive list of external fellowship opportunities to consider.

 Cornell University Fellowships

 Approximately 20% of our doctoral students studying on campus receive Cornell University Fellowships (referred to as Sage Fellowships or Cornell Fellowships depending on the field of study).
 These fellowships typically include full tuition, a nine-month stipend, and Cornell individual student health insurance.
 A summer stipend may also be provided to students.